-- 1. CWMA Application Checklist (Exhibit 1);

-- 2. Application Part A (Exhibit 3a);

-- 3. Application Part B (Exhibit 3b);

-- 4. Line Item Budget Form State and Federal Funding (Exhibit 4), if applicable:

-- 5. Annual Operating Plan (Exhibit 5);

-- 6. Strategic Weed Management Plan (Exhibit 6);

-- 7. Current map of entire CWMA and written boundary description;

-- 8. Most recent version of the Memorandum of Understanding (Exhibit 9) or Cooperative Agreement applicable to the CWMA (Exhibit 8);

-- 9. Conflict of interest Form (Exhibit 16).
+- 1. CWMA Application Checklist (Exhibit 1). - 2.
+Application Part A and Part B (Exhibit 3 a & b). - 3.
+Line Item Budget Form for State and Federal Funding (Exhibit 4). - 4.
+Annual Operating Plan Form (Exhibit 5). - 5.
+Strategic Weed Management Plan (Exhibit 6). - 6.
+Current Map of Entire CWMA with a written boundary description (Exhibit 7). - 7.
+Most recent version of the Memorandum of Understanding (Exhibit 9) or Cooperative Agreement applicable to the CWMA (Exhibit 8). - 8.
+Conflict of Interest Form (Exhibit 16).

-In addition, applicants who received funding in the previous year must submit the following:
+For all CWMA's applying who received funding in the previous Cost Share Program cycle, must submit the following as well:

-- 10. Previous year End of Year Report (Exhibit 2); - 11.
-Financial Ledger (Exhibit 13), covering Disbursement Agreement start date to December 1 of previous year; - 12.
-3rd Term Match Summary (Exhibit 14a), for both State and Federal grants, if applicable, and Cumulative Match Summary-end of year (Exhibit 14b), March 16 to December 1, for both State and Federal grants (if applicable).
-These are separate Summary reports; - 13.
-Previous years Post Treatment Monitoring Forms (Exhibit 17) from landowner reimbursement for either herbicide or service contracts or submitted via Survey app - 14.
-Mapping data, see Appendix 4 for guidelines; - 15.
-Reimbursement check for any unspent funds from previous year (if applicable); - 16.
+- 9. End of Year Report (Exhibit 2) from the completed Cost Share Program cycle. - 10.
+Financial Ledger (Exhibit 13), covering disbursement agreement period from the start date to December 1st. - 11.
+Match summaries for both the 3rd term (Exhibit 14a) and the cumulative match summary (Exhibit 14b), for both State and Federal Grants, if applicable. - 12.
+Previous cycles Post Treatment Monitoring Forms (Exhibit 17) from landowner reimbursement for either herbicide or service contracts.
+Can be submitted via paper record or Survey 123 app. - 13.
+Mapping data for previous cycle, see GPS Mapping Section for guidance. - 14.
+Reimbursement check for any unspent funds from previous year (if applicable). - 15.
 Any additional reports as requested.

-Section 2: Allowed and Disallowed Expenses
+Section 3: Allowed and Disallowed Expenses